Abutilon incanum

 Description

 Abutilon incanum is a small (1 to 3 ft [30 to 91 cm] tall) shrub with a lifespan of five or more years.
-Its leaves are typically heart-shaped, often fuzzy, silvery (because of the fuzz) to medium green, with a serrated margin.
+Its leaves are typically heart-shaped and often fuzzy, ranging from silvery (because of the fuzz) to medium green, with a serrated margin.
 The five-petaled perfect (bisexual) flowers, like many other Abutilon species, are often hidden by the leaves.
 In Hawai‘i, only white-flowered forms with a red or wine-colored center are found, and blooming is sporadic or year-round.
-Outside Hawaiʻi, flowers can be white, yellow, orange-yellow to orange, and within the continental USA, bloom from March to October [Lady Bird Johnson Wildflower Center].
-Ripe fruits are dry light-brown five-chambered capsules, with each chamber containing a few small brown fuzzy seeds.
+Outside Hawaiʻi, flowers can be white, yellow, orange-yellow to orange, and, within the continental USA, bloom from March to October [Lady Bird Johnson Wildflower Center].
+Ripe fruits are dry, light-brown, five-chambered capsules, with each chamber containing a few small, brown, fuzzy seeds.

 Growth Requirements